I have yet to see a commercial gym without mirrors on the wall. They are helpful in many ways and a staple of gym culture.

 Where to buy mirrors for your gym

-On the opposite end of the price spectrum is your local custom glass and mirror store.
+Your local custom glass and mirror store is on the opposite end of the price spectrum.
 You will pay a premium, but you’ll also get something custom designed to fit your space.

 How to mount a gym mirror

-You’ve found a place to hang a mirror or two and you’ve decided to pull the trigger.
+You’ve found a place to hang a mirror or two and decided to pull the trigger.
 Now what?
 Well, now you have to hang that puppy.

 Instead of typing out full instructions for you, this video by Fab Glass and Mirror is all you’ll need.

 Should You Install Mirrors in Your Garage Gym?